Dreaming381/Latios-Framework/README.md

 ### Future Modules

--   Mach-Axle AI – A utility AI evaluator designed for high throughput
 -   Unika – A high-performance scripting solution including support for interfaces and coroutines using source generators
 -   Life FX – VFX simulations which add immersion to stylized worlds
--   Unnamed Environment – Terrain, water, vegetation, weather, proc-gen, and many other things to build worlds
+-   Mach-Axle AI – A utility AI evaluator designed for high throughput
 -   Unnamed Networking – Something fast and flexible at scale

 ## Why Use the Latios Framework?